sunluelectric/document-explainer/README.md

 ---

 ## 📝 Usage Examples & AI Capabilities

-### Basic Document Q&A
+### Basic Document Q&A with Online Cross-Check

 ```
 You: What are the main methodologies discussed in the power systems papers?
 Bot: Based on my analysis of the documents, the main methodologies focus on robust state estimation techniques including maximum likelihood estimation, t-distribution noise models, and LAV (Least Absolute Value) approaches for power system state estimation...
+[Cross-Check Agent Comment] This information appears correct based on my own knowledge.
 ```

 ### Chain Semantic Search in Action

 ```
 You: Tell me about PMU placement optimization
-Bot: [Uses request_semantic_search tool with "PMU placement optimization"]
+Bot: [Uses semantic_search tool with "PMU placement optimization"]
      Based on the search results, I found several approaches to PMU placement optimization...
-     [May use request_semantic_search again with "optimal PMU placement algorithms"]
+     [May use semantic_search again with "optimal PMU placement algorithms"]
      Let me search for more specific algorithmic details...
+[Cross-Check Agent Comment] Confirmed with online sources.
 ```

 ### Dynamic Context Expansion

 ```
 You: I need comprehensive details about the mathematical formulations
-Bot: [Uses request_more_info tool to increase chunks from 10 to 15, then 20...]
+Bot: [Uses request_increasing_top_n tool to increase chunks from 10 to 15, then 20...]
      With additional context, I can provide more detailed mathematical formulations...
+[Cross-Check Agent Comment] No issues found.
 ```

 ### Intelligent Question Handling